Lobo (DC Comics): One Year Later

 Lobo appeared in "Deadly Serious", a two-part crossover miniseries with Batman in August 2007, written and drawn by Sam Kieth.
 In addition, Lobo has fought the Teen Titans and Blue Beetle in their respective titles to stop a rocket for the Reach, in which he failed.

 In the Reign in Hell miniseries, it is revealed that Lobo's soul was still in Hell following a deal he made with Neron during the 1995 Underworld Unleashed storyline.
 Lobo's suffering was enough to power Neron's whole castle.
-Lobo was freed from his prison in a battle between Etrigan the Demon and Blue Devil, and he went on a rampage through Hell to seek revenge on Neron.
+Lobo was freed from his prison in a battle between Etrigan the Demon and Blue Devil, and he traveled through Hell to seek revenge on Neron.
 To buy time to fully recover before battling Lobo, Etrigan stole Blue Devil's soul and informed him that he would have to fight Lobo to get it back.
-During Lobo's rampage he cut off Zatara's head, forcing his daughter, Zatanna, to send him to the Abyss, the soul death.
+During Lobo's rampage he cut off Zatara's head, forcing his daughter Zatanna to send him to the Abyss, the soul death.

 Later, Lobo is shown aiding the JLA during their mission into Hell, where he helps Fire defeat the god Plutus.